 The following table lists the available toolsets in the Raster toolset and provides a brief description of each.

-Create, view, and edit the raster dataset properties.
+Provides tools to create, view, or edit the raster dataset properties.

 An overview of the Mosaic Dataset toolset